hknd23/idcempy/docs/idcempy_tutorial.rst

   2: party7    -0.567 0.085  -6.641 0.000 -0.734 -0.399
   2: agegroup2  0.899 0.138   6.514 0.000  0.629  1.170

+The MNL model's run-time is 8.276 seconds.
 Similar to the GiMNL model, the AIC for the MNL model can also be given by:

 .. testcode::